laravel/docs/cashier-paddle.md

 <a name="paddle-sandbox"></a>
 ### Paddle Sandbox

-To get started with developing your app, [register a Paddle Sandbox account](https://developer.paddle.com/getting-started/sandbox).
-This will give you a sandboxed environment to test and develop your apps without making actual payments.
-You can make use of some of the [test cards](https://developer.paddle.com/getting-started/sandbox#test-cards) for different payment scenarios.
+During local and staging development, you should [register a Paddle Sandbox account](https://developer.paddle.com/getting-started/sandbox).
+This account will give you a sandboxed environment to test and develop your applications without making actual payments.
+You may use Paddle's [test card numbers](https://developer.paddle.com/getting-started/sandbox#test-cards) to simulate various payment scenarios.

-After you're done developing your app you can [apply for a Paddle vendor account on their website](https://paddle.com).
+After you have finished developing your application you may [apply for a Paddle vendor account](https://paddle.com).

 <a name="database-migrations"></a>
 ### Database Migrations